-- (b) details of any treaty between Luxembourg and Hong Kong that may affect the tax payable; - (c) the effect of holding the issuer's shares through CCASS or outside CCASS on any tax payable; and - (d) the procedures for claiming any tax relief or exemptions (if any). - We expect appropriate disclosure of taxation in at least the "Summary" and "Risk Factors" sections of the issuer's listing document and any sections summarising Luxembourg laws and regulations.
+- 8.4 We expect a Luxembourg issuer to disclose the following prominently in its listing document: - (a) the rate of tax investors in its securities will have to pay.
+This disclosure must break down the tax payable by the relevant factors that affect the tax rate (e.g. residence in Luxembourg, percentage of share capital owned, timing of dividend payment, corporate or individual shareholding etc.); - (b) details of any treaty between Luxembourg and Hong Kong that may affect the tax payable; - (c) the effect of holding the issuer's shares through CCASS or outside CCASS on any tax payable; and - (d) the procedures for claiming any tax relief or exemptions (if any). - 8.5 We expect appropriate disclosure of taxation in at least the "Summary" and "Risk Factors" sections of the issuer's listing document and any sections summarising Luxembourg laws and regulations.

-9.58.6 Such requirement is now relocated to paragraph 39 of Guidance for Overseas Issuers (HKEX-GL111-22) (Added in January 2022).
+8.6 Such requirement is now relocated to paragraph 39 of Guidance for Overseas

+Issuers (HKEX-GL111-22) (Added in January 2022).